Hyperglycemic / Hyperosmolar States

 • No ketone or low ketone levels

 HHS is a life-threatening medical emergency requiring hospitalization.
-Treatment often includes IV fluids, low dose insulin and close monitoring and treatment in a hospital setting.
+Treatment often includes IV fluids, low-dose insulin, and close monitoring and treatment in a hospital setting.